mattrixman/clover-cloud-connector-unit-examples/public/README.md

         public/TestShowMessage.js

 2. Write the test.
-All that is really required is the addition of a function to TestBase.
+All that is required is the addition of a function to TestBase.
 Example:

         var TestBase = require("./TestBase.js");